If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 One common cause of foot pain is Morton’s neuroma, a thickening of the nerve tissue between the toes.
 This condition usually affects the space between the third and fourth toes, causing symptoms such as burning pain, tingling, numbness, and a strange sensation like walking on a pebble.
 Pain is often worsened by wearing shoes that are too tight or have high heels.
 Morton’s neuroma can be diagnosed through medical history and physical examination.
 In some cases, imaging studies may be needed to rule out other causes of foot pain.
 Treatment often includes resting the foot, wearing orthotics, and taking medications to reduce pain.
 In many cases, surgical intervention is needed.
 If you have symptoms of Morton’s neuroma, it is suggested you make an appointment with a podiatrist for care and treatment options.

 Morton’s neuroma is a very uncomfortable condition to live with.
-If you think you have Morton’s neuroma, contact Dr. Randy Garr of Utah.
+If you think you have Morton’s neuroma, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor will attend to all of your foot care needs and answer any of your related questions.

 Morton’s Neuroma